CPotts82/surfs_up/README.md

 - Minimum Daily Temperature - 64.00 degrees
 - Maximum Daily Temperaure - 85.00 degrees

-Included is a histogram that visualizes the frequency of the temperatures for the month of June from 2010 to 2017 in Oahu.
+See Below - histogram that visualizes the frequency of the temperatures for the month of June from 2010 to 2017 in Oahu.

 ![June_Temperatures](https://user-images.githubusercontent.com/106348899/183990692-7999bff4-cceb-40c0-9a60-3f00ae680bb0.png)